-Wake County Manager, David Ellis, presented his budget proposal to county commissioners on May 18th.
-While state lawmakers continued to fund millions of dollars for the privatization of schools (for-profit charters, private school vouchers), leaving public schools underfunded, our teachers and students continue to be asked to do more with less.
-Our county governments are burdened with supplementing funds that have historically been provided by the state.
-We pushed commissioners to fully fund the school system request; to be bold and creative in the use of CARES Act funds and state funds allocated through the NCGA’s recent COVID Relief bills: HB-1043 and SB-704.
+Unfortunately, state lawmakers in the legislature continue to divert millions more tax dollars to the privatization of schools (for-profit charters, private school vouchers), leaving public schools underfunded.
+Our teachers and students continue to be asked to do more with less.
+Our county governments continue to be burdened with supplementing funds that have historically been provided by the state.
+We will continue to advocate for necessary public education funding at the state level.

 FY 2023 Budget Timeline

 The County Manager and the WCPSS Superintendent are developing their FY 2023 budget proposals now.
 Important dates*: